datajoint/datajoint-labbook/docs/sphinx/dev-docs.rst

 Developer Documentation
 =======================

-This section is meant to give an overview of the design behind DJ-LabBook for developers who are interested in playing with the code.
+ meant to give an overview of the design behind DJ-LabBook for developers who are interested in contributing to the code base.

-The code is based built on react typescript with the backend being built on flask and datajoint, thus it is highly recommended to get familiar with React's components and typical architecture design
+The code is built using ``react-cra`` using ``typescript`` with the backend being built on ``flask`` and ``datajoint``.
+Thus, it is highly recommended to get familiar with React's components and typical architecture design.

 Requirements:
 =============